Munster, Indiana: Education

-The School Town of Munster is the town's public school system.
+The School Town of Munster is the public school system for all portions of the town.
 All five schools in the system are recognized as Indiana Blue Ribbon schools and have been awarded five-star ratings.
 Munster High School is one of several schools from Indiana on Newsweek's 2006, 2008, 2010, 2011, 2012, and 2013 Top Schools list.
 The school is also ranked on The Washington Post's 2011 "The High School Challenge".
 Additionally, Munster was cited by Neighborhood Scout for offering the best combination of public school quality and affordable neighborhoods in the Chicago Metropolitan Area.

 In 1875, Munster's school board (which at the time was not officially designated School Town) operated a single three-room school house located on the corner of Calumet Avenue and Ridge Road.
 According to local records, enrollment did not exceed 50 students in any given year before 1920.
 In 1913, the school board decided to add a second school building due to increased enrollment.
 The new Munster school was dedicated in 1915.
 By the 1940s, the building had expanded to include twelve classrooms, a new gymnasium, and a 60-seat basement auditorium.
 The school was renamed Lanier School in 1950.

 These new additions were not enough to accommodate Munster's rapidly growing population.
 By 1948, James B. Eads Elementary School was built on Harrison Avenue, for students residing west of Calumet Avenue.
 In 1952 Earnest R. Elliot Elementary School was built on White Oak Avenue.
-With the two new elementary schools in operation, Lanier School became a Junior High School (grades 7-9).
-Following graduation from grade 9, students attended high schools in either Hammond or Highland to complete grades 10-12.
+With the two new elementary schools in operation, Lanier School became a Junior High School (grades 7–9).
+Following graduation from grade 9, students attended high schools in either Hammond or Highland to complete grades 10–12.

 A new, modern facility was planned for the junior high students in the late 1950s.
 Wilbur Wright Junior High opened in 1960, causing Lanier to downsize to an elementary school.
 Several classrooms and a resource center were added in the following years.

 Amid the continuing expansion of the school system, the board gave serious consideration to adding a high school.
 The initial proposal encompassed a spacious building designed for 1,200 students and included an athletic facility with a swimming pool.
 However, the cost of more than $6.2 million did not appeal to the public.
 In response, a modified design was submitted, and construction began in June 1965.
 The doors to the new high school opened to students in September 1966.

 In 1969, a new elementary school was added.
 Frank H. Hammond boasted 25 classrooms, an auditorium, and a learning center.
 When the outdated Lanier school's enrollment dipped in the late 1970s, the board decided to close the facility in 1980.